-There are also many cultural shopping districts offering an independent shopping experience, many still displaying evidence of the town's regency architecture.
+Many cultural shopping districts offer an independent shopping experience, many still displaying evidence of the town's regency architecture.

 Here you will find the local well established department store, Cavendish House and newer up to the minute fashion stores nestling alongside scrumptious eating places such as Huffkins, for tea and cakes, or the alfresco dining area at Cafe Rouge.